I began blogging in 2009.

 It’s OK to write without getting paid.

 Seriously, nothing in the world annoys me more than people saying “free doesn’t pay the bills.”
-I’ve written about this before, but want to reiterate: Write what you want to write, especially if nobody is paying you.
+I’ve written about this before, but I want to reiterate: Write what you want to write, especially if nobody is paying you.
 Write for “free” or for love of writing to establish yourself.
 Companies aren’t going to invest in brand new bloggers.
 Show people what you can do before making demands.
 Nobody owes you anything simply because you decided to start a blog.

 It’s OK to quit.

 Most people who start blogs quit pretty quickly.
 Blogging is a lot of work and there’s absolutely no shame in realizing blogging isn’t for you.
-Because of this, however, I recommend starting a blog for free before investing a ton of money.
+Because of this, however, I recommend starting a blog for free before spending a ton of money.
 Anyone who tells you that you need to invest in hosting or a camera or anything else is just flat out trying to earn an affiliate commission from you.
 Don’t start spending money until you’re certain you can keep up with a regular writing schedule.
 Then, if you decide it’s not for you, you’re not going to be out hundreds of dollars.

 Design a profile of your ideal reader.

 After you come up with a profile of your ideal reader, write posts that will appeal to said reader.
 (Here’s my tip: I have always been my own ideal reader.
 This makes it easier to write!)
 I don’t necessarily believe you need to pick one niche and stick with it 100 percent, but the topics you write about should always be of interest to your reader.
-One of the strangest things I see in blogging is, let’s say, posts about home design, and then a random post about starting a blog with Bluehost.
-Where did that latter post come from?
-Is this a topic that would be of interest to your audience that’s interested in home design?
-Probably not.

 Tune out the noise and don’t focus on what people think about you or your blog.
 As I said above, YOU DO YOU.
 Not everyone is going to like you and that’s OK.